The-ArkIDE-Project/ArkIDE-Home/src/resources/markdown/guidelines/uploading.md

 - Encourage or make reference to shooting buildings in real life

 # Political content
-Please note PenguinMod is not a platform for primarily political projects or messages.
+Please note ArkIDE is not a platform for primarily political projects or messages.

 Projects that primarily exist to promote political ideologies, parties, candidates, or causes are not allowed on PenguinMod.